Rahm wins LIV Golf season points title, then falls in playoff to Munoz in Indianapolis

 Munoz won two days after becoming the first player to shoot 59 with a double bogey.
 The Colombian player —with Rahm hitting balls on driving range — birdied the final two holes in regulation for a 65 to match Rahm at 22 under at The Club at Chatham Hills.

 Rahm also lost on the first extra hole last week outside Chicago, falling to Dean Burmester in a three-way playoff that included Josele Ballester.
-On Sunday, Munoz beat the Spanish star won with a birdie on the par-4 18th in the playoff.
+On Sunday, Munoz beat the Spanish star won the playoff with a 6-foot birdie putt on the par-4 18th.

+“It’s a great moment, but it just doesn’t feel great to finish the year losing two playoffs,” Rahm said.
+“I’m sure over time I’ll get over that, and I’ll really appreciate what I’ve done this year.
+To be able to win the season without actually winning a tournament, I know I’ll be proud of that.”

 Rahm took the season points title from Joaquin Niemann, a five-time winner this season.
 Niemann shot a 66 to tie for fourth at 17 under, his first top-10 finish of the year that he didn't win.